ArmandPhilippot/dotig/README.md

 Dotig needs:
 * [Git](https://git-scm.com/)
+* Bash
+* GNU/Linux
-* GNU/Linux and GNU Coreutils
+* GNU Coreutils
+* `curl` (optional: used to check for Dotig updates)

 If you want to backup your dotfiles, and since you're here, I assume Git is not a problem.

-Regarding GNU/Linux and GNU Coreutils:

-* I tried to make Dotig portable by avoiding some GNU Coreutils but there may still be some left.
-* Also, I do not have a Mac at my disposal to test and to make Dotig compatible.
+**Regarding GNU/Linux:** I do not have a Mac at my disposal to test and to make Dotig compatible.
+Also, I have not yet tested on BSD systems.

-So I prefer leave these requirements for now.

-I also added a warning if you're not using Manjaro because I have not tested the script on other distributions for now.
+**Regarding GNU Coreutils:** I tried to make Dotig portable by avoiding some GNU Coreutils but there are still incompatible commands or options.

 ## Install